igordosreis/boilerplate-fullstack/README.md

 npm run setup
 ```

 Or click the 'Use this template' button at the top of this repository and then clone the newly created repository.
-After cloning, run in the root folder:
+After cloning, run in the root folder of the project:

 ```shell
 npm run setup
 ```

-To run the project in development mode, on the root of the project run:
+To run the project in development mode, run in the root folder of the project:

 ```shell
 docker compose up -d